syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 * Syncfusion.Pdf.Base.dll

 ### Converting  a Workbook to PDF

+Essential PDF supports Excel to PDF conversion in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.
+To achieve Excel to PDF conversion in other platforms like UWP, Xamarin, ASP.NET Core it is recommended to use web service.

 The following code illustrates how to convert a workbook to PDF Document.